-The CBHTF did not assign any primary point of responsibility for this task.
+Chairperson Jones will serve as primary point of responsibility for this task.

 Reference: NDBHSS Recommendations 1.3; 3.3; 4.0; 5.2; 5.3; 5.4; 6.0; 9.8; 10.5.

 H. Juvenile Court Rules for Maltreatment

 Position.
 The CBHTF recognizes that current juvenile court definitions and rules for the management of child maltreatment, including the current registry or index of identified abusers, might introduce circular penalties that can inappropriately impact children and destroy an adult's prospects for restitution and recovery.
 The CBHTF affirms the need to propose measured changes to current deficient practices.